 4) Use an engraved dog collar.

 Although rare, it’s possible for dog tags to fall off the dog collars.
-Engraved dog collars are a nice backup.
-With an engraved dog collar, your name, address and phone number can be engraved right on the buckle of the dog’s collar.
-Or, you can rivet an engraved name plate to the collar.
+Personalized dog collars are a nice backup.
+With an personalized dog collar, your name, address and phone number can be placed directly on the dog’s collar!

 5) Double check all gates and doors.